10 Landmark Metro Stations In Paris – Art Nouveau To Jules Verne Fantasy

 3. Louvre-Rivoli – A Museum Gem

-Among the oldest of Metro stations, Louvre-Rivoli debuted in 1900.
+One of the oldest Metro stations, Louvre-Rivoli debuted in 1900.
 The platform is a museum itself, with softly-illuminated copies of sculptures found in the Louvre.
 It's no wonder the station's original name was in fact, Louvre.
 The name Louvre-Rivoli was adopted in 1989 when the new connection directly into the Louvre was opened.

 • Metro Line 1